arabcoders/watchstate/FAQ.md

 ```

 This setup should work for VAAPI encoding in `x86_64` containers, There are currently an issue with nvidia h264_nvenc
-encoding, the alpine build for`ffmpeg` doesn't include the codec. i am looking for a way include the codec without
+encoding, the alpine build for`ffmpeg` doesn't include the codec.
+I am looking for a way include the codec without
 ballooning the image size by 600MB+.
 If you have a solution please let me know.

-Please know that your `video`, `render` group id might be different then mine, you can run the follow command in docker
+Please know that your `video`, `render` group id might be different from mine, you can run the follow command in docker
 host server to get the group ids for both groups.

 ```bash